What happens when we test DeltaNet on diverse nonlinear relationships?

 Testing linear attention mechanisms across diverse key-value relationships revealed patterns that weren't obvious from theory alone.
 Normalization emerged not as a numerical convenience but as fundamentally reshaping what these models learn.
 By converting all vectors to unit length, we shift from tracking magnitude and direction to purely angular relationships.
 This trade-off brings remarkable stability—DeltaNet maintains consistent performance whether values come from $k^2$ or $e^k$—but at the cost of losing information about scale.

 The polynomial mystery taught us to look beyond mathematical nonlinearity to actual signal characteristics.
 Higher-degree polynomials paradoxically become easier because they shrink variance toward zero.
 When quartic values cluster with variance 0.000005, almost any linear function fits well.
-This isn't a failure of testing but a genuine insight: "difficulty" for linear models depends on variance and dynamic range, not polynomial degree.

-For practitioners deploying these systems, the lessons are clear.
-Normalization isn't optional—it provides the stability that makes diverse data tractable.
+For practitioners deploying these systems: normalization isn't optional—it provides the stability that makes diverse data tractable.
 DeltaNet's delta rule offers genuine advantages over vanilla linear attention, especially at longer contexts.
-Information-theoretic metrics like mutual information retention give principled ways to evaluate beyond simple MSE.
-And relationship structure matters: identity and polynomial cases work well, exponentials challenge the fundamental linear assumption.
+For researchers: testing under realistic conditions (normalization, appropriate sequence lengths) matters more than theoretical worst-case analysis.